 About the Department

-The Bachelor of Arts degree is designed for students who seek careers in a wide variety of contemporary options.
-Graduates work in all types of news and communication mediums, including digital, social/mobile and print/online (newspaper/magazine/freelance); photojournalism/visual communication; television and radio; emerging, participatory and community/ethnic media—as well as public relations, strategic and corporate communications.
+The Bachelor of Arts degree is designed for students who seek careers in an expanding variety of contemporary options.
+Alumni work in all types of news and communication mediums, including digital, social/mobile and print/online (newspaper/magazine/freelance); photojournalism/visual communication; television and radio; emerging, participatory and community/ethnic media—as well as in public relations, strategic and corporate communications.
+Graduates also seek careers outside of the news and information professions, opting for positions in law, politics, healthcare, banking and the financial industries, as well as teaching and retail management, among others.

 The undergraduate program has been accredited since 1967 by the National Accrediting Council on Education in Journalism and Mass Communication.